-Tdap 1 dose; and history of a DTaP primary series or age-appropriate catch-up vaccination.
-Tdap given at ≥7 years may be counted, but a dose at age 11-12 is recommended if Tdap was given earlier as part of a catch-up schedule.
-Td or Tdap should be given if it has been ≥10 years since Tdap.
-Hepatitis B 3 doses; laboratory evidence of immunity acceptable; 2 doses of Heplisav-B given on or after 18 years of age are acceptable MMR 2 doses; first dose must be given on or after the 1 st birthday and second dose must be given ≥28 days after first dose; laboratory evidence of immunity acceptable.
-Birth in the U.S. before 1957 acceptable only for non-health science students Varicella 2 doses; first dose must be given on or after the 1 st birthday and second dose must be given ≥28 days after first dose; a reliable history of chickenpox or laboratory evidence of immunity acceptable.
-Birth in the U.S. before 1980 acceptable only for non-health science students Meningococcal 1 dose; 1 dose MenACWY (formerly MCV4) required for all full-time students 21 years of age or younger.
-The dose of MenACWY vaccine must have been received on or after the student's 16 th birthday.
-Doses received at younger ages do not count towards this requirement.
-Students may decline MenACWY vaccine after they have read and signed the MDPH Meningococcal Information and Waiver Form provided by their institution.
-Meningococcal B vaccine is not required and does not meet this requirement
+Tdap 1 dose; and history of a DTaP primary series or age-appropriate catch-up vaccination; Tdap given at ≥7 years may be counted, but a dose at age 11-12 is recommended if Tdap was given earlier as part of a catch-up schedule; Td or Tdap should be given if it has been ≥10 years since Tdap Hepatitis B 3 doses; laboratory evidence of immunity acceptable; 2 doses of Heplisav-B given on or after 18 years of age are acceptable MMR 2 doses; first dose must be given on or after the 1 st birthday, and second dose must be given ≥28 days after first dose; laboratory evidence of immunity acceptable; birth in the U.S. before 1957 acceptable only for non-health science students Varicella 2 doses; first dose must be given on or after the 1 st birthday and second dose must be given ≥28 days after the first dose; a reliable history of chickenpox [] or laboratory evidence of immunity acceptable; birth in the U.S. before 1980 acceptable only for non-health science students Meningococcal 1 dose; 1 dose MenACWY (formerly MCV4) required for all full-time students 21 years of age or younger; the dose of MenACWY vaccine must have been received on or after the student's 16 th birthday; doses received at younger ages do not count towards this requirement.
+Meningococcal conjugate vaccine, MenACWY (MCV4) and MenABCWY, fulfill this requirement; monovalent meningococcal B (MenB) vaccine is not required and does not meet this requirement.
+Students may decline MenACWY vaccine after they have read and signed the MDPH Meningococcal Information and Waiver Form provided by their institution